 - 1. Notification Process.
-The Growth Management Department-Development Services Center will prepare two property owners lists: property owners inside the District boundaries and property owners adjacent to the District boundaries.
-The Growth Management Department-Development Services Center will notify the petitioner when the lists are ready (there is a minimum charge to the petitioner of \$20 per list).
-The Growth Management Department-Development Services Center will prepare an official letter of notification which must be sent by certified, return receipt mail to the property owners inside the proposed District boundaries and by first class mail to the property owners adjacent to the District boundaries.
-NOTE: The date stamped white receipts must be submitted to the Growth Management Department-Development Services Center within three days of completing the mailing and the green cards must be submitted to the Growth Management Department-Development Services Center by 12:00 p.m. (noon) the day prior to the Planning Commission hearing.
-If all the green cards have not been returned, those that have been returned must be submitted to the Growth Management Department-Development Services Center by the date and time identified.
-Green cards returned subsequently must be forwarded to the Growth Management Department-Development Services Center. - 2.
+Community Planning & Development Services will prepare two property owners lists: property owners inside the District boundaries and property owners adjacent to the District boundaries.
+Community Planning & Development Services will notify the petitioner when the lists are ready (there is a minimum charge to the petitioner of \$20 per list).
+Community Planning & Development Services will prepare an official letter of notification which must be sent by certified, return receipt mail to the property owners inside the proposed District boundaries and by first class mail to the property owners adjacent to the District boundaries.
+NOTE: The date stamped white receipts must be submitted to Community Planning & Development Services within three days of completing the mailing and the green cards must be submitted to Community Planning & Development Services by 12:00 p.m. (noon) the day prior to the Planning Commission hearing.
+If all the green cards have not been returned, those that have been returned must be submitted to the Community Planning & Development Services by the date and time identified.
+Green cards returned subsequently must be forwarded to Community Planning & Development Services. - 2.
 Preparation of a Project Plan.
 The City Staff shall prepare a Project Plan for the proposal.
 The Project Plan must meet certain statutory requirements including information about the use of the Tax Increment Financing funds.
 It shall also include a Resolution defining the proposed Tax Increment District.
 The Project Plan shall identify the actual percentage of commercial and industrial zoned acreage in the proposed District.
 The Staff shall forward the draft Resolution and Project Plan along with the Tax Increment Finance Project Review Committee recommendation to the Planning Commission. - 3.
 Notification of Public Hearing.
 The City Staff shall prepare and publish a notice of public hearing by the Planning Commission prior to recommending the creation of the Tax Increment District. - 4.
 Approval of the Project Plan.
 The Resolutions creating the Tax Increment District and Project Plan are then submitted to the Planning Commission for its recommendation.
 Following Planning Commission review and recommendation, the City Council shall set the recommended Resolution and Project Plan for Public Hearing at a future City Council meeting.
 The recommendation of the Legal and Finance Committee is forwarded to the City Council for its consideration following the Public Hearing. - 5.
 Approval of the Development Agreement.
 Following approval of the Resolutions creating the Tax Increment District and the Project Plan by the City Council, the City Attorney shall draft a Development Agreement.
 The Agreement sets forth the mutual responsibilities of both parties.
 The Development Agreement is reviewed by the City Council who must authorize the Mayor and Finance Officer to sign the agreement.

 If the Tax Increment Finance Project Review Committee does not recommend approval of the creation of the Tax Increment District, the applicant may appeal that decision to the Planning Commission.
-Upon approval by the Planning Commission, City Staff shall prepare the resolution creating the District and the proposal shall be reviewed as outlined above in Steps 1, 2 and 3.
+Upon approval by the Planning Commission.
+City Staff shall prepare the resolution creating the District and the proposal shall be reviewed as outlined above in Steps 1, 2 and 3.
 The decision of the Planning Commission on the creation of the Tax Increment District shall be final.